 On January 31, 2014 Health Partners was awarded a $300,000 grant from the Maryland Community Health Resource Commission for “Expansion of services and transition to include a Fee for Services” for Medicaid qualified clients that wish to find a medical home at Health Partners, Inc. This grant has helped Health Partners meet their long term goal of becoming a self-sustaining clinic.

 We continue to accept those with no insurance.
 We offer a sliding fee scale based on income for all Charles County residents.
 The sliding scale fees are based on personal income set by the Federal Poverty Level (FPL) and are adjusted up to 300% above the FPL.
-Patients at the lower end of this scale will pay a discounted fee for a medical/dental visit, starting at $20.
+Patients at the lower end of this scale will pay a discounted fee for a medical/dental visit.

 Take a look at some of the events and partnerships that have helped get us to where we are today!